peterjc/galaxy_blast/README.rst

 Most of these Galaxy tools include a <tests> section in the tool XML files, which defines one or more functional tests - listing sample input files and user parameters, along with the expected output.
-If you install the tools, you can run these tests via Galaxy's ``run_functional_tests.sh`` script - and/or do this automatically if installing the tools via the Tool Shed.
+If you install the tools, you can run these tests via Galaxy's ``run_tests.sh`` script - and/or do this automatically if installing the tools via the Tool Shed.
+See the README file for each tool for more details.

-The Galaxy team run nightly tests on all the tools which have been uploaded to the main Tool Shed and the Test Tool Shed, simulating how they would behave in a local Galaxy instance once installed via the Tool Shed.
+The Galaxy team run regular tests on all the tools which have been uploaded to the main Tool Shed and the Test Tool Shed, simulating how they would behave in a local Galaxy instance once installed via the Tool Shed.